Jo Manning 1923-2022

-Jo Manning is one of Canada’s foremost etchers.
+Jo Manning was one of Canada’s foremost etchers.
 Her printmaking career spanned the years 1960 to 1980.
 During this time she was an executive member of the Canadian Society of Graphic Art, a member of the Canadian Society of Painter-etchers and Engravers, and a founding member of the Print and Drawing Council of Canada.
-She has won many important awards for her etchings in Canada and abroad.
-In 1980 she became ill from exposure to acids, solvents and photoresists while teaching, and turned to drawing in ink, and painting in oil and watercolour.
+She won many important awards for her etchings in Canada and abroad.
+In 1980, she became ill from exposure to acids, solvents and photoresists while teaching, and turned to drawing in ink, and painting in oil and watercolour.

 - Born Sidney, BC.
 1923.
 Early childhood on Vancouver Island; school in Amherstburg, Ont.

-- Honour Graduate Ontario College of Art, Toronto, 1945.
+- Honours Graduate, Ontario College of Art, Toronto, 1945.

-- In 1962 began career as an etcher.
+- In 1962, began career as an etcher.
 Developed a unique way of etching line.

-- Past President Canadian Society of Graphic Art, active in printmaking, founding member Print and Drawing Council of Canada.
+- Past President Canadian Society of Graphic Art, was active in printmaking, founding member Print and Drawing Council of Canada.

 - Health hazards forced the artist to change media in 1982.
 Moved to a rural property in Ontario, Canada 1987.
 Paintings and ink drawings followed.
 Moved to Victoria, BC.
 Canada 1997.